Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 39 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Riverdale Park took the distinction of being the most Hispanic, while Thurmont was the least Hispanic or Latino city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Riverdale Park took the distinction of being the most Hispanic or Latino, while Cumberland was the least Hispanic or Latino city.
 You can download the data here.

 Read on for more information on how the cities in maryland ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 There You Have It - Hispanic or Latino Populations Across Maryland

 If you're looking for a breakdown of Latino populations across Maryland according to the most recent data, this is an accurate list.

 If you're curious enough, here are the least Hispanic or Latino places in Maryland: